RTDs

 Resistance Temperature Detector (RTD)

-Components with resistances of 200 Ω, 500 Ω & 1000 Ω at zero degrees Celsius are available in addition.
+Components with resistances of 200 Ω, 500 Ω & 1000 Ω at 0°C are available in addition.
 Such RTDs are individually named as PT200, PT500 & PT1000.
 These types of temperature coefficients are also equivalent to the PT100, but tend to provide a greater resistance alteration per degree Celsius, that, in a way, tends to provide much greater resolution.